-Quickly maturing startup seeking like minded Sr. Network Engineer!
-PacketFabric redefines how companies procure, deploy, and manage network connectivity with our network-as-a-service platform.
-The technical team is a small, talented, and close knit group and we need some additional network engineering help to make business operations flow smoothly.
+Quickly maturing startup seeking like-minded Sr. Network Engineer!
+PacketFabric has revolutionized how companies procure, deploy, and manage network connectivity with our network-as-a-service platform.
+The technical team is a small, talented, and close knit-group.
+We need some network engineering help to make business operations flow smoothly.

 - Troubleshoot any issue related to overall network health, be it backbone or customer facing, hardware or software